skeiter9/opnsense-captive-portal-template/replit.md

 The project is primarily a frontend application that integrates with OPNsense's captive portal API endpoints.
 It includes a lightweight Node.js development server for testing and preview purposes.

+**Important:** This template is tested and designed for OPNsense 25.1.
+The development mock server simulates OPNsense API behavior but may differ from the actual captive portal implementation in production.

 # Recent Changes

 **November 11, 2025 - OPNsense API Enhancements & Session Management**